INAUGURAL Public Health Radio Show on WAKT, 106.1 FM Toledo — Just For The Health of It: Medicare For All and Toledo Democracy Day

 Here is the script for the show for the week of March 18, 1019:

 Welcome to the inaugural show of Just for the Health of It.
-Normally, the planned format for this show is to do a news and research roundup, provide useful health information for you and your loved ones, and interview a local guest to speak to critical issues in Toledo.
+Normally, the planned format for this show is to do a public health news and research roundup, provide useful health information for you and your loved ones, and interview a local guest to speak to critical public health issues in Toledo.
 The eventual format will be an hour long; but, until we get the regular studio up and running, I will be doing a shorter half hour version without the interview portion – broadcasting from an undisclosed location which is eerily similar to my den.

 Today, we have special coverage of the 3rd annual Toledo Democracy Day public hearings.